 NEPA is the Magna Carta of national environmental legislation.
 NEPA also is by far the most important environmental statute, both in terms of its broad statement of federal environmental policy and the practical effect of its procedural requirements on the activities and programs of federal agencies.
-Federal assistance triggers NEPA, which applies to many DOT programs because of the extensive assistance they provide to states and local governments.
-Indeed, FHWA probably carries out more environmental assessments under NEPA and has been a defendant in more NEPA litigation than almost any other federal agency.
+Federal assistance triggers NEPA, which applies to many USDOT programs because of the extensive assistance they provide to states and local governments.
+Indeed, FHWA probably carries out more environmental assessments under NEPA and has been a defendant in more NEPA litigation than almost any other federal agency.1

 NEPA is a brief statute that provides only limited direction on the duty of federal agencies to prepare impact statements.
-Its principal requirement is that all agencies of the federal government must prepare a "statement," now known as an EIS, on all of their major actions that have a significant effect on the human environment.
+Its principal requirement is that all agencies of the federal government must prepare a "statement," now known as an EIS, on all of their major actions that have a significant effect on the human environment.2

-In addition, NEPA created the CEQ, which is authorized by Federal Executive Order to adopt regulations that implement NEPA.
-FHWA is part of the DOT, which like all federal agencies has adopted procedures that implement NEPA for its programs.
-FHWA has adopted regulations based on the CEQ regulations implementing NEPA as supplemented by an informal guidance document issued as a Technical Advisory.
-These regulations also apply to the FTA.
-The statute and regulations are supplemented by an extensive body of case law that the Supreme Court has called the "common law" of NEPA.
-This section reviews the application of the statute, regulations, and case law to DOT programs that are subject to NEPA, with an emphasis on highway programs funded by FHWA.
+In addition, NEPA created the CEQ, which is authorized by Federal Executive Order to adopt regulations that implement NEPA.3 FHWA is part of the USDOT, which like all federal agencies has adopted procedures that implement NEPA for its programs.4 FHWA has adopted regulations based on the CEQ regulations implementing NEPA5 as supplemented by an informal guidance document issued as a Technical Advisory.6 These regulations also apply to the FTA.
+The statute and regulations are supplemented by an extensive body of case law that the Supreme Court has called the "common law" of NEPA.7 This section reviews the application of the statute, regulations, and case law to USDOT programs that are subject to NEPA, with an emphasis on highway programs funded by FHWA.

-The purposes of NEPA, as stated in its Section 2, are to:
+The purposes of NEPA, as stated in Section 2 of the Act, are to:

-...declare a national policy which will encourage productive and enjoyable harmony between man and his environment; to promote efforts which will prevent or eliminate damage to the environment and biosphere and stimulate the health and welfare of man; to enrich the understanding of the ecological systems and natural resources important to the Nation; and to establish a Council on Environmental Quality.
+...declare a national policy which will encourage productive and enjoyable harmony between man and his environment; to promote efforts which will prevent or eliminate damage to the environment and biosphere and stimulate the health and welfare of man; to enrich the understanding of the ecological systems and natural resources important to the Nation; and to establish a Council on Environmental Quality.8

-The key section of NEPA is Section 102(2)(C).
-It provides that the "responsible official" of a government agency must prepare an impact statement.
+The key section of NEPA is Section 102(2)(C).9 It provides that the "responsible official" of a government agency must prepare an impact statement.
 The statement must include:

-- (i) The environmental impact of the proposed action; - (ii) Any adverse environmental effects that cannot be avoided should the proposal be implemented; - (iii) Alternatives to the proposed action; - (iv) The relationship between local short-term uses of man's environment and the maintenance and enhancement of long-term productivity, and - (v) Any irreversible and irretrievable commitments of resources that would be involved in the proposed action should it be implemented.
+(i) The environmental impact of the proposed action;

+(ii) Any adverse environmental effects that cannot be avoided should the proposal be implemented;

+(iii) Alternatives to the proposed action;

+(iv) The relationship between local short-term uses of man's environment and the maintenance and enhancement of long-term productivity, and

+(v) Any irreversible and irretrievable commitments of resources that would be involved in the proposed action should it be implemented.

-Two other sections in NEPA are important to DOT programs.
+Two other sections in NEPA are important to USDOT programs.
 Section $102(2)(D)^{10}$ was adopted as an amendment to NEPA and applies to highway and other transportation modal funding.
 This paragraph effectively authorizes a delegation to state transportation agencies of the authority to prepare impact statements on highway projects.
 It provides:

-- (D) Any detailed statement required under subparagraph (C) after January 1, 1970, for any major Federal action funded under a program of grants to States shall not be deemed to be legally insufficient solely by reason of having been prepared by a State agency or official, if: - (i) the State agency or official has statewide jurisdiction and has the responsibility for such action, - (ii) the responsible Federal official furnishes guidance and participates in such preparation, - (iii) the responsible Federal official independently evaluates such statement prior to its approval and adoption, and
+(D) Any detailed statement required under subparagraph (C) after January 1, 1970, for any major Federal action funded under a program of grants to States shall not be deemed to be legally insufficient solely by reason of having been prepared by a State agency or official, if:

-\ This section is based on, but is a thorough revision of, DANIEL R. MANDELKER & GARY FEDER, THE APPLICATION OF NEPA (NATIONAL ENVIRONMENTAL POLICY ACT) TO FEDERAL HIGHWAY PROJECTS (Nat'l.
+^{} This section is based on, but is a thorough revision of, DANIEL R. MANDELKER & GARY FEDER, THE APPLICATION OF NEPA (NATIONAL ENVIRONMENTAL POLICY ACT) TO FEDERAL HIGHWAY PROJECTS (Nat'l.
 Coop.
 Highway Research Program Legal Research Digest No. 15, 1990).